robric/wiki-contrail-controller/Contrail:-Project-Overview.md

 5. Why did Juniper chose Ubuntu as opposed to CentOS for Contrail Cloud?

    This is mainly because CentOS kernel version for long time was quite old.
 After CentOS 7.0 is out this concern is no longer there.
-So, depending on interest, JuniperOpenstack could be productized on CentOS as well.
+So, depending on interest, Contrail Cloud could be productized on CentOS as well.

 6. Why does Juniper distribute OpenStack packages with Contrail Cloud on CentOS too?